Prince Street station

 The Prince Street station is a local station on the BMT Broadway Line of the New York City Subway.
-Located in SoHo, Manhattan, it is served by the R train at all times except late nights, the W train on weekdays, the N train during late nights and weekends, and the Q train during late nights.
+Located at Prince Street in SoHo, Manhattan, it is served by the R train at all times except late nights, the W train on weekdays, the N train during late nights and weekends, and the Q train during late nights.

 The station opened in 1917, had its platforms extended in the late 1960s, and was renovated in the late 1970s and in 2001.

 History

 Prince Street opened on September 4, 1917, as part of the first section of the BMT Broadway Line from Canal Street to 14th Street–Union Square.
 The station's platforms originally could only fit six 67 ft cars.
 In 1926, the New York City Board of Transportation received bids for the lengthening of platforms at nine stations on the Broadway Line, including the Prince Street station, to accommodate eight-car trains.
 Edwards & Flood submitted a low bid of $101,775 for the project.
 The platform-lengthening project was completed in 1927, bringing the length of the platforms to 535 feet.

 The city government took over the BMT's operations on June 1, 1940.
 In the late 1960s, New York City Transit extended the platforms for 10 car trains, and fixed the station's structure and the overall appearance.
 The station was overhauled in the late 1970s.
 The original trim lines were replaced with white cinderblock tiles, except for small recesses in the walls, which contained yellow-painted cinderblock tiles.
 The staircases were repaired and new platform edges were installed.
 The yellow cinderblock field contained the station-name signs and black text pointing to the exits.
 The renovation also replaced incandescent lighting with fluorescent lighting.

 In 2001, the station received a major overhaul.
 This project included restoration of the station's original tiling as well as upgrades such as platform widening.